-Subcutaneous Delivery of Biologics has Steadily Gained Traction Over the Last Few Years
+Subcutaneous Medications Delivery has Steadily Gained Traction Over the Last Few Years

 A Spate of Recent Approvals Validate the Growing Interest Amongst Stakeholders

-Close to 20 subcutaneous biologics have received US / EU approval since 2016, majority of them1 are required to be administered weekly / monthly through vials and prefilled syringes
+Close to 20 subcutaneous medications have received US / EU approval since 2016, majority of them1 are required to be administered weekly / monthly through vials and prefilled syringes

 The Strong Clinical Pipeline Holds Significant Promise

-Nearly 60 biologics are currently in late stages of clinical development; monoclonal antibodies, being investigated across several therapeutic areas, are the most popular
+Nearly 60 subcutaneous drugs are currently in late stages of clinical development; monoclonal antibodies, being investigated across several therapeutic areas, are the most popular.

 Several Technology Providers, with Proprietary Platforms, have Emerged as Key Enablers

 Several technology developers have licensed their platforms to other pharmaceutical companies for developing subcutaneous formulation of their approved / pipeline products.

 Advent of Innovative Drug Delivery Systems has Also Unfolded Many Novel Opportunities